finder-1/void-install/README.md

 A Void Linux with Sway window manager install guide and post-install script.

-**Guide and script are not ready for public use.
-I just have them public so I can access them without logging in.**
 I made this guide as a way to install Void Linux easily on my machines.
 It is not a just-works solution.
 You will need to do some configuring yourself and still need to know your way around setting up a bare-bones Linux desktop from scratch.